Quick answer

 What to do

-- Handle lashes only if the studio asks for them, and handle them carefully.
+4. Handle lashes only if the studio asks for them, and handle them carefully.
 Use an age-appropriate natural strip lash (about $5), not a dramatic festival lash on a young child, with a latex-free adhesive (about $7, like the DUO Brush-On Clear).
 The usual lash-glue reaction is to the latex in standard glue, so latex-free is the safe default for a kid's face.
 Look for a clear brush-on labeled latex-free; it is a drugstore and beauty-store staple, so you do not have to hunt a specialty site for it.
+Two traps worth knowing before show day: Ardell LashGrip Clear sounds like a safe pick but is actually latex-based, and most lash-glue reactions come from wet adhesive touching the waterline, not from the lash itself.
+The lash-and-skin irritation answer walks the application change (tacky band, set above the waterline) and the pre-glued or self-adhesive fallback if her eyes still react.

 Common mistakes

-- Don't test a new product, and especially a new lash glue, on performance morning.
-Reactions and the wrong shade are discoverable a week out and disasters the day of.
+• Don't test a new product, and especially a new lash glue, on performance morning.
+A reaction or the wrong shade is a fixable problem a week out and a disaster the day of.
 Do a full skin and lash test several days before, on the actual child, in the actual products.